Uberi/University-Notes/GENE123/GENE123.md

 The unknowns in nodal analysis are the node voltages.
 Each branch current is represented in terms of node voltage.

-KCL can be used directly when there is only one unknown current in the path, and KVL can be used directly when there is only one unknownn voltage in the loop.
+KCL can be used directly when there is only one unknown current in the path, and KVL can be used directly when there is only one unknown voltage in the loop.
 Otherwise, we need to write out and solve the system of equations.

 # 26/5/14